SenjeyB/simple_anon_message_bot/README.md

 # Simple anon message bot
-Simple telegram bot for sending anonymous messages\n You can use this base for your projects\n
+Simple telegram bot for sending anonymous messages

+You can use this base for your projects

 Example (russian): https://t.me/messeanoni_bot